 When you’re measuring with a digital caliper, set the caliper to millimeters and use the inside jaws on the top of the caliper intended for measuring the inner diameter of objects.
 Make sure you aren’t spreading the hoop open unintentionally while you measure.

 To measure using a ruler, place your hoop on top of the side marked in millimeters and count how many millimeters are inside of the hoop.
 The hoop in the picture below has an 8mm inner diameter.

-How to make a nose hoop fit snugly
+How do I make a nose hoop fit snugly?